aai-institute/practical-ai-act/docs/readers-guide.md

 -   The appliedAI Institute [Risk Classification Database](https://www.appliedai-institute.de/en/risk-classification-database), a comprehensive list of practical examples of high-risk and non high-risk use cases on AI systems under the EU AI Act
 -   The [EU Act Compliance Checker](https://artificialintelligenceact.eu/assessment/eu-ai-act-compliance-checker/), an interactive tool that helps you assess the risk category of your AI system and applicable requirements from the AI Act

-### Systems covered under European Harmonized Standards
+### Systems covered under European Union harmonisation legislation

-If your system is covered under European Harmonized Standards (see |Annex I|), you should refer to the relevant standards for guidance on compliance.
+If your system is covered under European Union harmonisation legislation (see |Annex I|), both the AI Act and the rules in those laws apply.
+We do not cover these additional requirements in this showcase.

-### General-purpose AI systems
+### General-purpose AI models

+The AI Act also creates a special category of AI systems, called __general purpose AI systems__, where a general purpose AI model is integrated into a larger software product.
+These are a special category of AI systems, for which the rules for high-risk systems continue to apply.
 If you are building a general-purpose AI system, you will still find the engineering resources useful, since they mirror good software engineering practices.

+The AI Act also creates separate rules for general purpose AI models (e.g. foundation models like LLMs) and AI systems.
-However, the compliance resources are specifically tailored to the requirements for high-risk AI systems under Chapter III of the AI Act.
+However, this resource is specifically tailored to the requirements for high-risk AI systems.

+The rules for general purpose AI models are contained in [Chapter V](https://artificialintelligenceact.eu/chapter/5/) of the AI Act.
 For guidance on how to comply with Chapter V of the AI Act, you might find the following resources helpful:

 -   The [European AI Office](https://digital-strategy.ec.europa.eu/en/policies/ai-office), which oversees the implementation of the AI Act, while ensuring compliance, fostering innovation, and coordinating AI governance across EU Member States.